A student working on computer code

 Razvan-Ioan Dinita, Senior Lecturer

-In your final year, optional modules let you focus on areas you're interested in such as artificial intelligence, network security, and cloud computing.
+In your final year, you can focus on areas that interest you, including artificial intelligence, network security and cloud computing.
+You'll also gain access to AWS Academy to build industry-aligned cloud skills.

 Modules are subject to change and availability, and may vary by location.
 If you have the choice of optional modules, these are indicated with a *.